wfjm/s370-perf/README.md

     This program is free software; you may redistribute and/or modify it under the terms of the GNU General Public License version 3.
-    See Licence.txt in distribition directory for further details.
+    See License.txt in distribition directory for further details.

 The full text of the GPL license is in this directory as [License.txt](License.txt).